 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-A crew member of an armored assault vehicle is a very important military position.
-It is a tremendous responsibility and goes hand in hand with the big decision to join the military and devote oneself to service and protection of the people.
+An armored assault vehicle crew member is a very important military position.
+It is a tremendous responsibility and goes hand in hand with the big decision to join the military and devote oneself to the service and protection of the country.
 Holding a career in the military requires self-discipline, obedience, cooperation, and excellent physical condition.

-Armored assault vehicles are often dispatched all over the world, even in times of peace.
+Armored assault vehicle crew members are often dispatched all over the world, even in times of peace.
 They are prepared for combat at any time should it arise, and are ready to defend their country anywhere in the world.

 Would you make a good armored assault vehicle crew member?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-There are two main types of crew members as distinguished by armor type: Assault Amphibious Vehicle (AAV) and Light-Armored Reconnaissance (LAR) member.
+There are two main types of crew members as distinguished by armor type: Assault Amphibious Vehicle (AAV) and Light-Armored Reconnaissance (LAR) vehicle.

-Some general duties of a crew member include:
+Some general duties of an armored assault vehicle crew member include: